30 Days Wild – Day 17

 Hoverfly Volucella bombylans

-So today was a day of butterflies and crayfish.
+So today was a day of butterflies.
 It was great to see 5 species of butterfly in one afternoon – don’t think I’ve seen that many since last year.
 It bodes well for the summer months to come!

 Grape Hyacinth 30 WEEDS